Skip to main content

 endpointDstName of the Pipeline's Destination Endpoint.

 credentialSrcName of the Credential used at the Source Endpoint.
-Empty if not applicable.
+Not returned if not applicable.

 credentialDstName of the Credential used at the Destination Endpoint.
-Empty if not applicable.
+Not returned if not applicable.

 File Properties